-Motivation
+Defining Motivation:

 Motivation is the process or reason to start and sustain a behavior.
 Motivation can be internal (intrinsic motivation) or external (extrinsic motivation).
-While both can be helpful aspects of maintaining positive habits and behaviors, we are ultimately most fulfilled when we have some degree of intrinsic motivation.
+While both can be helpful aspects of maintaining positive habits and behaviors, we are ultimately most driven when we are guided by an inner force.

-Positive Influences on Motivation
+Positive Influences on Motivation: